arsscriptum/arsscriptum.github.io/_posts/2022-10-12-generic-collections.md

 $Queue.Peek() # Second
 ```

-Since you only did a “peek”, you didn’t actually remove the next item from the array.
+Since you only did a ```peek``` , you didn’t actually remove the next item from the array.
 Run another dequeue and see that you get “second” again.

 ```powershell
 $Queue.Dequeue() # Second
 ```

 Hopefully that’s all making sense.
-If you need to clear the queue, you can use the handy method called ```.Clear()```
+If you need to clear the queue, you can use the handy method called ```Clear()```

 ```powershell
 $Queue.Clear()